 Welcome to our Kindergarten 2

 Our Partnership with Families 2

-Our Partnership with Community 2
+Our Partnership with Community & our Promise to Bunjil 2

 Our Commitment to Quality 2

+Our Values 2

 Contact Details and Session Times 3

 Our Philosophy 4

 Our Health Charter 5

-The Curriculum
+The Curriculum & The Reggio Emilia Approach

-The Program 8
+Our Program & Practice 8

-All about children Positive relationships & wellbeing 9
+All about children Positive Relationships & Supporting Wellbeing 9

 Arrival & Departure 9

 Attendance 10

 Calendar of Events 10

 Celebrations 10

 Class Representatives 10

 Communication 11

 Community 11

-Concerns Our commitment to ongoing improvement 11
+Concerns Our Commitment to Lifelong Learning 11

 Creative Arts 12

-Food & Healthy Eating Towards Zero Waste 12
+Food & Healthy Eating Towards Zero Waste We are Nut Free 12

-Health & Attendance 13
+Health & Wellbeing Managing Medical Conditions, Illness & Injury 13

 How can families participate?
 13

 Incursions & Excursions 14

 Messy Play Active Play Water Play Clothing 14

 Our Policies & Procedures 14

 Respect & Wellbeing for all 15

 Safety at our Centre 15

 Settling In 15

 Staff 15

 SunSmart 15

-Sustainability - Caring for our world 16
+Sustainability - Caring for our World 16

 Toys & Treasures

 Transition to School

 What to bring to Kindergarten?

-Where to go for more information
+Where to go for more information 18